 The department offers the following scholarships:

-History Club Award--A cash award of $150 made to a History Club member selected for outstanding leadership
+History Club Award - A cash award of $150 made to a History Club member selected for outstanding leadership in the club.

 Internships and Travel-Study Opportunities